Hi friend and Welcome!

 - Sennheiser HD 600.
-This is my top recommendation overall, and will be my next purchase.
+This is my top recommendation overall, and it’s absolutely priceless.
 The Gold standard.
 Check out the Sennheiser HD 600 Review!

 - Beyerdynamic DT 880.
 A close second, this one doesn’t get the top spot because of that harsh treble range.
 I went back and forth for a long time before making the decision to include this as runner up and not champion.

 - AKG K701/Q701.
 The K701 is a great mixing headphone that does suffer from an abnormally large sound-stage.
 Very bass light and lean, this one is also among the best for classical and jazz as well.
 The best headphones for jazz.
 If you’re itching for more bass, the Q701 improves upon all the shortcomings of the K701, including the awkwardly wide sound-stage present in the 701.
 AKG Q701 vs. K701.

 Why are open back headphones better for mixing?
 Sound-stage.
 What is Soundstage.
 It mimics the effect of having surround sound speakers, and doesn’t leave you exhausted in the process.
 A best of both worlds scenario!
 Closed back vs. Open back headphones.

 To simplify your decision making process, I will recommend the best one in each category for mixing.

 Best affordable open back: